Frequently Asked Questions (FAQs)

 Be ready to share the following details for the person who will serve as your company’s Verifier:

-Note: You must be a current packer-processor Meat Institute member to participate in reporting.
+Note: The Company must be a current Meat Institute packer-processor member to participate in reporting.
 Member dues help support the reporting system, metrics and tools that promote continuous improvement across the industry.
+Unsure of membership status?
+Contact us.

 The Verifier is your company’s main contact for reporting.
 This person acts as the administrator, with full access to set up company details and final responsibility for reviewing and submitting data.